-The Anti Ragging Committee is consisting of Marshal and Senior Student counselors, Senior Lecturers, Students counselors, Warden and Sub warden of the Vavuniya campus.
+The Anti Ragging Committee is consisting of Deputy proctor, Senior Student counsellor, Student counsellors, Senior Lecturers, Warden, Marshal and Sub warden of the University of Vavuniya.
 The Committee closely monitor the ragging and other related issues.
 Further, the students are requested to go through the below given documents to avoid unnecessary inconveniences in the university system.